HadwynLink/Xaver/README.md

 ## Installation
 To install from releases, simply download the .zip file, extract, and run Xaver.
 Then select your preferred save and game folders in the settings.

 To install from the raw code, download the code and run cargo build --release.
 Then, find the executable file in target and move it to the main folder.
 You can then run the code.
-I am aware that installation is currently not very user-friendly and am going to work on fixing that in the next release.